panzerdp/dmitripavlutin.com/posts/017-symbols/index.md

 Usually derived objects have the same constructor as the original object, which is expected.
 But sometimes is necessary to indicate a custom constructor (maybe one from the base class): this is where `@@species` property can help.

 Suppose a scenario when you extend `Array` constructor to a child class `MyArray`, in order to add useful methods.
-When later `MyArray` class instance is used with `.map()` method, you would need an instance of `Array`, but not the child one `MyArray`.
+When later `MyArray` class instance is used with `.map()` method, you will need an instance of `Array`, but not the child one `MyArray`.
 To do so, define an accessor property *@@species* and indicate the derived object constructor: `Array`.
 Let's try an example:

 ```javascript